Dinny Barry-Murphy: Selector

 In retirement from playing Barry-Murphy was added to the six-man Cork senior hurling selection team in 1941.
 An outbreak of foot and mouth disease severely hampered that year's championship.
 As a result of this Cork were nominated to represent the province in the All-Ireland series and faced Dublin in the decider on 28 September 1941.
 A huge 5-11 to 0-6 victory gave Cork the All-Ireland title, their first in ten years.

 Barry-Murphy had no involvement with the team in 1942, however, he was back as a selector once again the following year.
 A 2-13 to 3-8 defeat of Waterford gave Cork the Munster crown, before later facing first-time finalists Antrim in the All-Ireland decider on 5 September 1943.
-The occasion seemed to unnerve the Glensmen as Cork built up an unassailable half-time lead.
-The final score of 5-16 to 0-4 gave Cork their second-ever hat-trick of All-Ireland titles.
+Cork built up an unassailable half-time lead over Antrim and the final score of 5-16 to 0-4 gave Cork their second-ever hat-trick of All-Ireland titles.

-In 1944 Cork were attempting to capture a fourth All-Ireland title in-a-row.
+In 1944, Cork were attempting to capture a fourth All-Ireland title in-a-row.
 No team in the history of the hurling championship had won more than three consecutive titles.
 The year got off to a good start when Cork defeated Limerick by 4-6 to 3-6 after a replay of the provincial decider.
 For the third time in four years Cork faced Dublin in an All-Ireland decider.
 Joe Kelly was the hero of the day and he contributed greatly to Cork's 2-13 to 1-2 victory.
-It was a remarkable fourth successive All-Ireland title for Cork, Barry-Murphy's third as a selector.
+It was a fourth successive All-Ireland title for Cork, Barry-Murphy's third as a selector.